esphome/esphome-docs/esphomeyaml/guides/automations.rst

 =========================

 Automations and templates are two very powerful concepts of esphomelib/yaml.
-Automations allow you to perfom actions under certain conditions and templates are a way to easily customize everything about your node without having to dive into the full esphomelib C++ API.
+Automations allow you to perform actions under certain conditions and templates are a way to easily customize everything about your node without having to dive into the full esphomelib C++ API.